tek/hix/readme.md

 Individual functions can be run in `ghcid` using the `nix` app `ghcid-test`:

 ```
-nix run .#ghci-test -- packages/spaceship-api Main main test generic
+nix run .#ghcid-test -- packages/spaceship-api Main main test generic
 ```

 The parameters are as follows:

-1. Path to the Cabal package that contains the function
+1. Path to the Cabal package that contains the function.
+Working directory is set to this path.
-2. Name of the module that contains the function
+2. Name of the module that contains the function.
-3. Name of the function
+3. Name of the function.
-4. Source directory in the package, passed to `ghci` as `-i` (module search path)
+4. Source directory in the package, passed to `ghci` as `-i` (module search path).
-5. Runner for the function
+5. Runner for the function.

 This can be combined nicely with tools like [vim-test].